 - set up on a stand and triggered remotely.

 These will create slightly different effects and open up other options.
-Using off camera flashes allow you to control the direction of the light in a way you can’t with on camera flash.
+Using off-camera flashes allow you to control the direction of the light in a way you can’t with on-camera flash.
 However, that is a topic for another article.
-The rest of this post is going to be based on the built in camera flash.
-In particularly the built in flash on the Fuji x100t.
+The rest of this post is going to be based on the built-in camera flash.
+Specifically, the built-in flash on the Fuji x100t.

 Practical tips to get started

 A couple of practical ideas you might want to consider as you begin experimenting with flash.
 It can be very intimidating to start shooting using flash on strangers at night.
 Attracting a lot of attention and at the same time, not even taking a good photo.
 So instead, I suggest two ideas.

 - start with friends

 By starting with friends at night, you can work out what is working or not.
 How bright the flash will be and how obvious you are going to be.
 Then by using it in daylight, you get used to using flash and being noticed when you shoot.
 Yet you are also slightly more discrete than shooting at night.

 Activating flash and why the flash on your Fuji x100t might be blocked

-Most modern flashes (especially built in flashes) offer TTL metering.
-That means it takes the data from your camera’s metering system (be that spot, centre weighted or evaluative) and sets the flash based on that.
-This is very useful during the daytime and making street portraits, it helps you to focus on composition and just take the picture.
-However, if the scene is fast moving, you can miss shots or “decisive moments” by the cameras brain taking a bit to long to think through the shot.
+Most modern flashes (especially built-in flashes) offer TTL metering.
+That means the flash takes the data from your camera’s metering system (be that spot, centre weighted or evaluative) and your focus distance, then sets the flash based on that information.
+This is very useful during the daytime and for making street portraits.
+It helps you to focus on composition and just take the picture.
+However, if the scene is moving fast, you can miss shots or “decisive moments” by the camera’s brain taking a bit to long to think through the shot.